Photobacterium leiognathi

 hydrolysis, esculin hydrolysis, gas production from D-glucose, acid production from: D-adonitol, L-arabinose, D-arabitol, cellobiose,

-dulcitol, myo-inositol, lactose, maltose, D-mannitol, melibiose, raffinose, L-rhamnose, salicin, D-sorbitol, sucrose, trehalose &
+dulcitol, myo-inositol, lactose, maltose, D-mannitol, melibiose, raffinose, L-rhamnose, salicin, D-sorbitol, sucrose, trehalose and

 D-xylose.

-Variable results for oxidase, Voges-Proskauer reaction & lysine decarboxylase.
+Variable results for oxidase, Voges-Proskauer reaction and lysine decarboxylase.

 (c) Costin Stoica